Gerolmed/BuildRealm/.docs/Usage.md

 While there is an export mechanism, which will create Schematics the sizes are currently hardcoded leading to this feature being quite useless rn.
 Customizable bounds will probably be added later,

+# Configuration
+Draft and group data will be saved depending on the backend.
+Currently its not possible to migrate the data between them though!
+Possible backends are SQLight (by default) alias file based and MongoDB.
+I personally recommend MongoDB because it has been tested more.

+SlimeWorlds will be saved as files by default.
+It's possible to overwrite this.
+Closed and open drafts should be saved in separate loaders to prevent any interferences!

 ## Commands:
  - `/draft list` Shows all your drafts and drafts you are a collaborator in